Free Online Language Translator + Human Translation = A Good Idea?

 Start with clients who present you with a machine translated text, with their eye firmly on profits before quality.
 Be firm and stick to your terms.

-Billions are being invested into automating communication processes – translation, transcription, speech recognition etc., to enable companies to tap into the global marketplace more effectively.
+The software behind any free online language translator will of course continue to improve, and billions are being invested into automating communication processes – translation, transcription, speech recognition etc., to enable companies to tap into the global marketplace more effectively.

 Machine translation is a megatrend, and its future role the topic of much debate and discussion.
 The new possibilities it opens up are often seen as a direct threat to human translators.